Eco-Compute/eco-compute.io/content/english/codeofconduct.md

 Some people may not wish to be filmed or photographed - respect their wishes, take extra care when publishing pictures and provide a way to request them to be taken down.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive and unwelcoming to those around you.
-Excessive swearing and offensive jokes are not appropriate for EcoCompute.
+Excessive swearing and offensive jokes are not appropriate for ecoCompute.

 Condescending behavior towards people of different knowledge levels, and especially beginners, is unacceptable.